apbianco/patch.init/README.md

 - Long press the push button, the LED flashes at 1Hz.
 Turn knob #1 to adjust the CV to the level at which you want to start the recording.
-If you have CV1 out connected to - for instance a filter
-  - you will be able to hear where you want your CV recording to start from.
+If you have CV1 out connected (to for instance a VCF) you will be able to hear where you want your CV recording to start from.

 - Press the push button one more time.
 The LED lights up at half intensity and you can start moving knob #1 to generate a 0V to 5V